HOMS-OSS/ruperf/CONTRIBUTING.md

 Thanks for considering contibuting to Ruperf!
 Be sure to read the `whitepaper.tex` document before to get an even better idea of the project.

-Before you commit
+Before sending a Pull Request
 ---

-1. Make sure to configure git hooks for formating and pre-commit checks using clippy and `cargo format`.
+1. Configure git hooks for formating and other pre-commit checks using clippy and `cargo format`.

 in the root directory, after pulling from upstream do
 ```